 And finally some more specific sites for aspects of Dutch and Belgian legal history:

-- Staten-Generaal digitaal, Royal Library, The Hague – parliamentary documents, 1814-1995
+- Staten-Generaal digitaal, Royal Library, The Hague – parliamentary documents, 1814-1995; alas the accompanying information has been removed at the transfer to a general portal

 - Contactgroep Signum – an association of scholars for the social, economic and legal history of Dutch and Belgian medieval ecclesiastical and religious institutions